List of The Young and the Restless characters introduced in the 1980s: Steven Lassiter

 Steven Lassiter first appeared on January 6, 1987, portrayed by Rod Arrants on a contract status.
 The character was a psychiatrist and the first husband of Ashley Abbott.
 Arrants made his final appearance on December 2, 1988, when the character was shot to death.

-History

 In 1986, Steven was the psychiatrist of Ashley Abbott and Leanna Love.
 He fell in love with Ashley.
 When Nikki Newman went into remission, Victor Newman was free to be with Ashley, but she had moved on to Steven.
 Ashley and Steven married in 1988, but before long Steven was shot to death by the son of one of his patients.

 Jessica Blair Grainger

 Jessica Blair Grainger first appeared in January 1988 as the mother of Christine Blair.
 She was also a wife of John Abbott.
 She was portrayed by Rebecca Street.

-History

 Jessica, the estranged mother of Christine Blair, arrived in Genoa City dying from AIDS and hoping to reunite with her daughter.
 Eventually, Jessica and Cricket made amends.
 However, Jessica originally tried to keep her illness a secret from everybody in town, including John Abbott, with whom she fell in love, but they all learned of her illness after she had to be hospitalized due to the symptoms.
 While being treated, she realized her doctor, Scott Grainger, was the son of her ex-lover, Jim Grainger, making him Cricket's half-brother.
 Despite her illness, John proposed to a hesitant Jessica and, two months later, she and John were married.
 In early 1989, Cricket located Jim Grainger and arranged for him to come to Genoa City and got proof of him being her father.
 With her condition worsening, Jessica's last wish was to reunite with her family: Jim, Scott and Cricket.
 John granted her a divorce, and Jessica and Jim married shortly before she died from AIDS.